rohansriram/Points-API/README.md

 2. /spendPoints - POST request which returns a list of payer and points for each call.
 3. /listAll - GET request which returns all the payer details.
 4. /getBalance - GET request which returns all the updated balances after points spent.

+The endpoints can also be tested on Swagger playground on the server:
+**localhost:3000/docs**